Get trial

 Reinforcing Existing Biases and Inequalities

 One of the biggest risks associated with big data is that it can reinforce existing biases and inequalities.
 For example, if we rely solely on data from a particular group of people, we may miss important insights from other groups.
-Similarly, if we use data that is biased in some way (e.g., because it was collected using a flawed methodology), we may draw incorrect conclusions.
+Similarly, if we use data that is biased in some way (for example, because it was collected using a flawed methodology), we may draw incorrect or even harmful conclusions.

 Transparency and Accountability